JavaWebStack/orm/README.md

-# AJORM
+# JavaWebStack ORM
-Another Java ORM
+Object Relational Mapping of JavaWebStack

 ## Introduction
 When it came to using an ORM Lib in java I used ORMLite before.
 It worked quite well, but I didn't like the query builder.